UdayaKiran442/traycer/README.md

 Flow:
 - User query will be converted to embeddings.
 - Then the embeddings will be used to get relavant context about codebase from vector db.
-- Context along with user query and current project filder structure will be passed to LLM for generating detailed plan.
+- Context along with user query and current project folder structure will be passed to LLM for generating detailed plan.